 Tony Bennett shared the stage with several famous acts during his illustrious career.
 Most recently, he appeared on stage with Lady Gaga, but he also shared the stage with Amy Winehouse, Aretha Franklin, Judy Garland, Frank Sinatra, Paul McCartney, Celine Dion, and Barbra Streisand, just to name a few.
 Winehouse and Bennett received a Grammy for pop performance by a duo or group for a duet following Winehouse’s death in June 2011.
 While he accepted the award, Bennett invited the late singer’s parents onstage to say a few words on their daughter’s behalf.

 The highest of honors

-Bennett has been honored with enough awards for three lifetimes.
-He has 19 Grammy Awards, including a Lifetime Achievement Award presented to him in 2001, two Primetime Emmy Awards, a Kennedy Center Honoree, a United Nations “Citizen of the World” award, and even a few Guinness World Records.
-He has most recently been nominated for five different awards with Lady Gaga at the 2022 Grammy Awards, including Album of the Year and Record of the Year.
+Bennett was honored with enough awards for three lifetimes.
+He earned 19 Grammy Awards, including a Lifetime Achievement Award presented to him in 2001, two Primetime Emmy Awards, a Kennedy Center Honoree, a United Nations “Citizen of the World” award, and even a few Guinness World Records.
+He was most recently nominated for five different awards with Lady Gaga at the 2022 Grammy Awards, including Album of the Year and Record of the Year.

 Civil Rights activism

 Tony Bennett was much more than just an entertainer.
 Unknown to many fans is the fact that he walked in the Selma March with Dr. Martin Luther King Jr. in 1965 and worked quietly behind the scenes of the Civil Rights movement in the 1960s.
 During a concert, Lady Gaga also shared with fans that Bennett used to sneak Duke Ellington into white-only clubs so the two could perform together.